shawnohare/hadalized.nvim/README.md

 # hadalized palette and color themes

-A darker Solarized-inspired theme primarily for neovim 0.11+ (and others) that uses the oklch color space for definitions.
+A darker Solarized-inspired theme primarily for neovim 0.11+ and that uses the oklch color space for definitions.
 The name references the [oceanic hadopelagic zones](https://en.wikipedia.org/wiki/Hadal_zone) to emphasize our preference of a darker shade of the original Solarized background.